aswinpajayan/vimIDE-AHIR/README.md

  ```:PlugInstall```

  -  Some ready to use code snippets are available in the file [ahir.snippets](UltiSnips/ahir.snippets) .
 This file should be kept in the path ```$HOME/UltiSnips/ahir.vim``` .
 Snippets can be edited in nvim using the command ```:UltiSnipsEdit``` .

  - You can use ctags to enable code completion from tags file
- - Autocompletion is providided by the nvim-completion-manager plugin
+ - Autocompletion is providided by the nvim-completion-manager plugin : press Tab to expand the available options